-Although similar in name, San Jose del Cabo is vastly different to Cabo San Lucas.
+Although similar in name, San Jose del Cabo is vastly different from Cabo San Lucas.
 Packed with unique charm, this picturesque city dates back to the 1700s.
-Offering great shopping, attractive architecture and excellent dining options, San Jose del Cabo is the perfect place to spend a day exploring.
-As you stroll through the narrow streets, you will stumble upon a variety of boutiques, galleries and family-run restaurants.
+Offering great shopping, attractive architecture, and excellent dining options, San Jose del Cabo is the perfect place to spend a day exploring.
+As you stroll through the narrow streets, you will stumble upon a variety of boutiques, galleries, and family-run restaurants.

 Wirikuta Cactus Gardens

-If you’re looking for family-friendly activities in Cabo San Lucas, it is worth taking a drive to the Wirikuta Cactus Gardens.
+If you’re looking for family-friendly activities in Cabo San Lucas, take a drive to the Wirikuta Cactus Gardens.
 Around half an hour from Cabo, this 12-acre garden is home to over a thousand species of plants and cacti.
 There are over a million plants on display, all of different shapes and sizes.

 Just south of the main cacti gardens, you will also discover a Sculpture Garden.
 This peaceful area is home to a large collection of surrealist statues.
 Mostly made of granite and stone, these huge sculptures were created by some of Mexico’s most famous living artists.